Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-That we have many things in our community like community gardens, free pantries, and public compost bins
+How much waste they have when they eat

 Has this kit prompted any new food related initiatives within your school?
-Nothing that we aren't already doing
+Not really.

 Helpful Report

 What are three words that describe the activities in this kit?
-Interactive, community, process and solution focussed
+Interesting, informative, fun

 How effective was the resource in fostering critical thinking about food waste issues?